-The proverbs certainly reprimand people with such negative behavior, and encourage them not to attack, 271 whether actually or figuratively, when someone's back is turned.
-On the whole, it seems that a wolf is unfavorably 272 273 evaluated, due to the negative association of the wolf with deceptive habits in the selected Hijazi proverbial 274 expressions.
-Hence, a wolf is systematically thought of as cruel, tricky, and untrustworthy, just as indicated 275 in a number of other studies as well (Krikmann, 2001 A trivial person who suddenly gained fame and became 276 important A dog is one of the most common four-legged domesticated animals, usually used by people to hunt and guard livestock, or to be merely kept as a pet.
-In proverb 8, the concept of a person's bad temper is 277 conceptualized using dogs, which in turn evaluate them negatively.
-If such a proverb is performed in a particular 278 Hijazi social interaction, it urges one to 'lick someone else's boot', especially if he/she is in a powerful position.
-279 By doing so, one can obtain what he/she needs or wants, even if the other person has a terribly bad character.
-280 Depicting the situation in this particular way in which a person attempts to put up with an arrogant person who 281 deserves to be called a dog (a negativelyperceived animal in the Arab culture), and instead one calls him ?????? 'my master' emphasizes such an idea.
+A dog is one of the most common four-legged domesticated animals, usually used by people to hunt and guard livestock, or to be merely kept as a pet.
+In proverb 8, the concept of a person's bad temper is conceptualized using dogs, which in turn evaluate them negatively.
+If such a proverb is performed in a particular Hijazi social interaction, it urges one to 'lick someone else's boot', especially if he/she is in a powerful position.
+By doing so, one can obtain what he/she needs or wants, even if the other person has a terribly bad character.
+Depicting the situation in this particular way in which a person attempts to put up with an arrogant person who deserves to be called a dog (a negativelyperceived animal in the Arab culture), and instead one calls him يديس 'my master' emphasizes such an idea.
 The proverb applies the metaphor of PEOPLE ARE ANIMALS, where a powerful person is understood in terms of a foul-tempered dog.
 The fact that a person acts in a 'sycophantic' way, i.e. to use flattery to get what he/she desires, in this specific situation seems to be the right action to be done and is, in fact, recommended.
 Since the other party has a bad personality and is unwilling to help, the proverb encourages a person to think and act in his/her best interest (see Table 5).

-By inspecting proverb 9 in the above table, a dog is conceptualized as a trivial person who suddenly gained 288 fame and people's interest from the society around him/her.
-The proverb ironically characterizes such a person 289 as living a life of hypocrisy and belittles him/her as he/she clearly does not deserve people's attention.
-The 290 individual is depicted as a degraded dog which, being an animal itself, suffers from being looked down upon by 291 almost all the speakers who belong to the Hijazi community.
-The current proverb seems to severely mock people 292 who can easily put a 'façade' on by pretending to be something that they are clearly not.
-Indeed, dogs carry 293 negative connotative nuances generally in Arabic cultures, unlike Western societies which appear to appreciate 294 and value dogs more (Estaji & Fakhteh, 2011;Liu, 2019).
-In the Western culture, the dog is commonly considered 295 as a loyal creature, a favorite pet, and also referred to as a man's best friend (Fu, 2008).
-296
+By inspecting proverb 9 in the above table, a dog is conceptualized as a trivial person who suddenly gained fame and people's interest from the society around him/her.
+The proverb ironically characterizes such a person as living a life of hypocrisy and belittles him/her as he/she clearly does not deserve people's attention.
+The individual is depicted as a degraded dog which, being an animal itself, suffers from being looked down upon by almost all the speakers who belong to the Hijazi community.
+The current proverb seems to severely mock people who can easily put a 'facade' on by pretending to be something that they are clearly not.
+Indeed, dogs carry negative connotative nuances generally in Arabic cultures, unlike Western societies which appear to appreciate and value dogs more (Estaji & Fakhteh, 2011; Liu, 2019).
+In the Western culture, the dog is commonly considered as a loyal creature, a favorite pet, and also referred to as a man's best friend (Fu, 2008).

 In sum, dogs are conventionally viewed in the Hijazi culture as being impure, scruffy, humble, and moody.
-Such negative characteristics seem to be in line with the connotations assigned to dogs in a number of other cultures as well (Fu, 2008;Estaji & Fakhteh, 2011;Petrova, 2015;Liu, 2019).
-A camel is a large animal with a long neck and one or two humps which lives in the desert.
-It goes without saying that the Arabian camel is the undisputed favorite animal of the whole populations of the Arab world.
-Therefore, it is the only animal that has been found to be evaluated positively in the study as indicated in Table 6 above.
+Such negative characteristics seem to be in line with the connotations assigned to dogs in a number of other cultures as well (Fu, 2008; Estaji & Fakhteh, 2011; Petrova, 2015; Liu, 2019).

-303 14 e) Camels
+e) Camels